 - Their purchase history

-And what kind of results can you expect when you personalize your website content?
-Brands see returns of $20 per $1 spent!
+So, what kind of results can you expect when you personalize your website content?
+Many brands see returns of $20 per $1 spent!

-Ok, so how do you go about personalizing your website?
+Ok, now how do you go about personalizing your website?
 Here are some tips for BFCM:

 You could personalize the website experience for visitors coming from your promotional emails or Facebook ads by displaying reminder bars.
-This also helps to make sure they don’t forget about your deal.
+This also helps ensure the holiday shopper doesn’t forget about your deal.

 BlendJet also used a countdown timer to increase the sense of urgency: